 Riding an ebike in the rain is the same as a normal bike except...

-Do not ride through water that will submerge your motor and battery.
+Do not ride through water that will submerge your motor and battery and do not leave your ebike in submerged water.

 Being more cautious with how and where you ride sounds like a no-brainer however it is worth repeating.
 The roads are far more slippery, visibility can be poor and there are also likely to be unexpected objects on the roads.